7674 A carved wood figure of standing Daiarakan (Sacred Arhat) with gyokugan (inlaid crystal eyes)

 Provenance: Collection of Ishikawa Shuntai (1842-1931)

 Arakan or rakan (arhats) are Buddhist disciples who have conquered all passions and are liberated from the burden of rebirth.
-They are said to have originally numbered twelve hundred but in various types of Japanese artistic representations a smaller group of sixteen arakan is the focus.
+They are said to have originally numbered five hundred but in various types of Japanese artistic representations a smaller group of sixteen arakan is the focus.
 Following Chinese tradition each member of this group is individually named and associated with a particular attribute such as a fly whisk, a gong, a scroll, a palm-leaf book or a dragon.
 Rakan are usually depicted with shaved heads, long earlobes and unadorned draped robes, sometimes leaving one shoulder bare.
 Daiarakan refers to the most respected arakan.

 Ishikawa Shuntai (1842-1931) was a priest of Otani-ha sect of Jodo-shinshu Buddhism.
 In 1878 he became the secretary general of the Higashi Honganji, the main headquarters of Otani-ha, and was influential in the modernisation of the sect.
 Priest name: Keiho, Setsudo, Sekijo, Ryuen.